 At St. Joseph's we take pride in maintaining high standards in every aspect of school life and appreciate your support with these too.

 We expect:

 - Children to wear their full uniform every day with correct socks and black shoes. - Only one pair of plain, round stud earrings (no shapes or patterns) in the lobes of the ears can be worn. - Watches are allowed- but not smart watches in which messages can be sent and received - Please do not have your child's ears pierced during term time.
-This must be done during the summer holiday and your child must be able to independently remove and replace their earrings for PE sessions.
-Staff are not allowed to touch the piercings. - No other jewellery is allowed - No nail varnish allowed - No extreme hair styles tram lines etc. - Long hair must be tied back (for girls AND boys).
+This must be done during the six week holiday and your child must be able to independently remove and replace their earrings for PE sessions.
+Staff are not allowed to touch the piercings. - No other jewellery is allowed - No nail varnish allowed - No extreme hair styles tram lines etc. - Long hair must be tied back (for girls AND boys) - All writing equipment will be provided in Year 2.